-8.2 Capacity Building
+9.2 Capacity Building

 The PMU Safeguards Officer and the CSU Safeguards Specialist may have differing level of familiarity with WB Safeguard Policies and Procedures.
 Furthermore, the PMU Safeguards Officer may need support and training to implement the ESMF and prepare safeguard instruments, such as ESMPs and EIAs, during project implementation.
 The WB will provide ongoing support, as well as training sessions and technical assistance, to build MoF and MFNP capacity during missions to Tonga.
 The WB will also maintain a close dialogue with the PMU Safeguards Officer and ensure implementation support for Safeguards when needed.
+Furthermore, the CSU will play a central role in capacity building of staff in MOF and other ministries engaged in World Bank financed operations.

-9 Consultation and Disclosure
+10 Consultation and Disclosure